 How to use the Balance Sheet Forecast

-The Balance Sheet shows what the business owns (Assets), what it owes (Liabilities) and how much has been invested into it (Equity).
+The Balance Sheet shows what the business owns (the assets), what it owes (the liabilities) and how much has been invested into it (Equity).

 Key questions the balance sheet can answer: